LAKELAND, Fla. -- Our I-Team's relentless reporting on Florida's troubled guardianship program could lead to lasting change.

 - Florida guardians routinely issue “Do Not Resuscitate” orders without court oversight

-After our investigation into a man who died in guardianship, lawmakers, judges and even Florida Governor Ron Desantis have called for sweeping reforms to better protect Florida's seniors.
+After the I-Team reported a man who died in guardianship, lawmakers, judges and even Florida Governor Ron Desantis have called for sweeping reforms to better protect Florida's seniors.

-“When I first heard about this, I was like what do we need to do… and we need to do it now,” said Rep. Colleen Burton.
+“When I first heard about this I was like, 'What do we need to do?
+And we need to do it now,'” said state Rep. Colleen Burton, R-Lakeland.

-Burton says she's drafting a new law to protect vulnerable seniors in Florida's broken guardianship system
+Burton said her proposed bill would protect vulnerable seniors in Florida's broken guardianship system

-This comes after the death of Steven Stryker, who investigators say died as a result of the actions of his court-appointed guardian Rebecca Fierle.
+The new legislative push comes after the death of Steven Stryker, who investigators said died as a result of the actions of his court-appointed guardian Rebecca Fierle.

-The I-Team later uncovered Florida guardians widely using DNR orders on people under their care without the court's approval.
+The I-Team later uncovered Florida guardians widely using DNR orders on people under their care without court approval.

-That’s something Burton says she hopes a new law will stop.
+That’s something Burton said she hopes a new law would stop.

 “If they don't have that expressed authority, they have to go to court.
 A judge will have to say that they can do that,” said Burton.

-Burton says her bill has strong support from members of both parties and expects to file her legislation by the end of the month.
+Burton said her bill has strong support from members of both parties and expects to file her legislation by the end of the month.

 If you have a story you’d like the I-Team to investigate, email email@example.com